trofi/trofi.github.io.gen/posts/288-DNS-over-TLS.md

 ## Parting words

-`systemd-resolved` needs a bit of handholding to make reverse resolves to work quickly. `unbound` is a bit easier to get up and running.
+`systemd-resolved` needs a bit of hand holding to make reverse resolves to work quickly. `unbound` is a bit easier to get up and running.

-`DoT`'s latency tax is around 2-3x as it needs more RTTs supposedly for `TLS`-related machinery.
+`DoT` latency tax is around 2-3x as it needs more `RTTs` supposedly for `TLS`-related machinery.
 If your resolver is close enough it's not too bad.

 In theory `DNS-over-QUIC` could shrink latency further down to levels of unencrypted `DNS`.
-One `DoQ` gains more popularity and it's support gets added to `unbound`: <https://github.com/NLnetLabs/unbound/issues/743>.
+Once `DoQ` gains more popularity and it's support gets added to `unbound`: <https://github.com/NLnetLabs/unbound/issues/743>.

 Have fun!